OctopusDeploy/blog/blog/2023-10/understanding-performance-team-types/index.md

 ## Software delivery success

 The DORA metrics of throughput and stability are predictors of organizational success.
-You might be tempted to trust in this relationship when measuring your software delivery performance.
+It's tempting to trust in this relationship when measuring your software delivery performance.

 The presence of the feature-driven trap should convince you to validate that your software delivery is translating into meeting and exceeding goals at the organizational level.

 Your greatest missed opportunity would be to create a team that can deliver elite software delivery performance without validating their ideas with user feedback.

-The time you invest in establishing strong feedback loops will be reclaimed when you can stop work on a feature that users love, even though you planned to add more to it, and in the features you choose not to add because they won't impact users.
+You can reclaim the time you invest in establishing strong feedback loops when you can stop work on a feature that users love, even though you planned to add more to it.
+You also reclaim time in the features you choose not to add because they won't impact users.

 Happy deployments!